stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

-Note, that indentation matters here: The case block as a whole must be indented (if it starts on a new line), and the different cases must also be indented by the same amount of white space.
+Note, that indentation matters here: The case block as a whole must be indented (if it starts on a new line), and the different cases must also be indented by the same amount of whitespace.

 Function `compare` is overloaded for many data types.
 We will learn how this works when we talk about interfaces.